All Products

 Prerequisites

 • If the ASM instance is of Enterprise Edition or Ultimate Edition, the version of the ASM instance must be 1.14.3 or later.
-If the version of the ASM instance is earlier than 1.14.3, upgrade the ASM instance.
+If the version of the ASM instance is earlier than 1.14.3, update the ASM instance.
 For more information, see Update an ASM instance.

 • If the ASM instance is of Standard Edition, the version of the ASM instance must be 1.9 or later.
 In addition, you can use only the native rate limiting feature of Istio to implement local throttling for the ASM instance.
 The reference document varies with the Istio version.
 For more information about how to configure local throttling for the latest Istio version, see Enabling Rate Limits using Envoy.